odoo/documentation/content/developer/reference/cli.rst

 .. option:: --unaccent

-   Use the unaccent function provided by the database when available.
+   Try to enable the unaccent extension when creating new databases

 .. _reference/cmdline/server/emails: